Homogeneity in Coxeter groups and split crystallographic groups: Introduction

-A word of explanation concerning this definition is in order.
-Although we stated our notion of homogeneity at the beginning of the introduction using types, this definition could alternatively be given in the following terms: a structure $M$ is homogeneous if and only if for every integer $n$ and $u,v \in M^n$, if there exists an automorphism of the monster model $\mathfrak{M}$ of $M$ (a sufficiently saturated model of $\mathrm{Th}(M)$) that sends $u$ to $v$, then there exists an automorphism of $M$ that sends $u$ to $v$.
-Our notion of profinite homogeneity is thus naturally inspired by this model-theoretic fact and its introduction is justified by the following theorem, which can be considered as the analogue of Oger's result on first-order rigidity of abelian-by-finite groups in the context of homogeneity.
+A word of explanation concerning Definition \ref{def_prof_hom} is in order.
+Although we stated our notion of homogeneity at the beginning of the introduction using types, this definition could alternatively be given in the following terms: a structure $M$ is homogeneous if and only if for every integer $n$ and $u,v \in M^n$, if there exists an automorphism of a monster model $\mathfrak{M}$ of $M$ (a sufficiently saturated model of $\mathrm{Th}(M)$) that sends $u$ to $v$, then there exists an automorphism of $M$ that sends $u$ to $v$.
+Our notion of profinite homogeneity is thus naturally inspired by this model-theoretic fact and its introduction is justified by the following theorem, which can be considered as the analogue of Oger's result on first-order rigidity of abelian-by-finite groups in the context of model theoretic homogeneity.
+Recall that a tuple $u$ of elements of a group $G$ is said to be \emph{type-determined} if, for every tuple $v$ such that $\mathrm{tp}(v)=\mathrm{tp}(u)$, the tuples $v$ and $u$ are automorphic in $G$.